Staff & Board

 vivian (at) nwfilmforum.org

 Vivian Hua heads up the Design department at Northwest Film Forum, and has been integral in leading the organization’s 2017 rebranding efforts.
-She is a writer, filmmaker, and organizer who first began working with NWFF as the Co-Founder of the national film and discussion series, The Seventh Art Stand, and also curates other community and politically-oriented events.
-For over 12 years, she was the Editor-in-Chief of the socially conscious music and arts publication, REDEFINE, and much of her work unifies her interest in the metaphysical with her belief that art can positively transform the self and society.
+She is a writer, filmmaker, and organizer who first began working with NWFF as the Co-Founder of the national film and civil rights discussion series, The Seventh Art Stand.
+She has been the Editor-in-Chief of the socially conscious arts publication, REDEFINE, since 2004, and much of her work unifies her interest in the metaphysical with her belief that art can positively transform the self and society.
+She is currently working on a documentary about a former coal mining down in rural Appalachian Ohio, as well as touring her anti-Islamophobia narrative short film, Searching Skies.

 Education and Artist Services Manager